 Our story is the inspiration behind the creation of Skiggle.

 It all began one family holiday.
 We were going away for a few days, so we packed the car with all the usual holiday kit.
-In our case, clothes, food, buckets & spades, and everything Will would need; medication, continence products, feed, breathing equipment and extra clothes for the inevitable mishaps.
+In our case, clothes, food, buckets & spades, and everything James would need; medication, continence products, feed, breathing equipment and extra clothes for the inevitable mishaps.

 Excited, we set off on our family adventure!
-The holiday started brilliantly until we realised we had forgotten to pack a box of milk feed; feed that Will is reliant on and needed imminently.
+The holiday started brilliantly until we realised we had forgotten to pack a box of milk feed; feed that James is reliant on and needed imminently.

 Panic!
 What do we do now?

 I rang the out-of-hours doctor.
-After three hours of trying, she was unable to get the feed and instructed us to drive home or check Will into a regional children’s hospital.
+After three hours of trying, she was unable to get the feed and instructed us to drive home or check James into a regional children’s hospital.
 We didn’t want our son to spend our family holiday in hospital so, to avoid infection, we made the trip home to collect what was needed.

 Following this experience, my husband and I thought; if only there was a space to store everything we could possibly need, accessible any time, day or night.
 But who would fund it and where would it be located?
 No single location would be suitable.